-The sample consists of a subset of the population (12-74 years) drawn from the Total Population Register (see section 2.2.2 Frame coverage).
+The sample consists of a subset of the population (12-89 years) drawn from the Total Population Register (see section 2.2.2 Frame coverage).
 However, people below the age of 15 do not take part in the survey until, at the earliest, the month after they turned 15.
-Since 2010, the sample has consisted of two subsamples, the ordinary sample and the supplementary sample.
-Sampling strata are created by using information from the Total Population Register.
-For the supplementary sample, additional register information is also used.
-In 2020, the supplementary sample will be phased out during the first and second quarters, and will be completely phased out by the third quarter.
-This means that, after that time, the sample will only consist of the regular sample.
+The sampling strata are created by using information from the Total Population Register.
 The sampling process is a stratified systematic sample with rotating panel samples.
 The sample is rotated such that one eighth is replaced between two consecutive survey rounds.
 For each sample, this occurs every three months.
 This means that people in the sample are interviewed once a quarter and in total eight times over a two-year period, after which time they are replaced by new sample individuals.

-People who are on long-term sick leave or admitted for care for more than one year forward, as well as pensioners over the age of 64 who are not employed or looking for work, are interviewed once a year and in the eighth survey round.
+People who cannot work due to long-term health problems, and people not in employment who are aged 70 or older and who are not looking for work, are interviewed once a year and in the eighth survey round.

 The random uncertainty due to basing the survey on a sample is presented in the form of uncertainty figures.
 These can be used to create confidence intervals.
-These are available in the table packages published at www.scb.se/AM0401.
+These are available in the table packages published at www.scb.se/aku.

-The ordinary monthly sample includes, during the first quarter, approximately 16,700 individuals aged 15-74 years.
-In quarter two, it will consist of approximately 18,200 people in the same age group.
-The age groups 15 and 65-74 have a somewhat lower sampling fraction than the group aged 16-64 years.
-This is because participation in the labour force is low in the former age groups.
+The monthly sample includes, during quarters 1-3, approximately 14,500 individuals aged 15-89 years.
+In quarter four, it will consist of approximately 18,200 people in the same age group.
+The reason why the sample is lower during quarters 1-3 in 2021 is that double measurement occurs whereby 20 percent of the total sample is used to collect data with the old questionnaire, which applied through 2020.
+80 percent of the sample is used for the new questionnaire according to the new EU Regulation (2019/1700).
+This approach has been adopted to obtain more information on any break in the time series.
+Double measurement might be extended during the year.
+The age group 15-64 years has a somewhat higher sampling fraction than other age groups.
+This is because participation in the labour force is low in the other age groups.
 The sampling fraction also varies among counties; for example, smaller counties have a higher fraction than larger ones.
 This is to enable county-wise reporting of the LFS.